jackyzha0/quartz/content/notes/09-location-sensors-3.md

 ![Urban canyon](https://i.imgur.com/1aKMSLg.png)
 > [!INFO] buildings block some satellites
 > reflected signals take more time to arrive and disrupt accuracy
+> also happens with lower building that are closer together
+> happens also with trees

 GPS - Problems